-Thus, conducting clinical trials in Canada may require sponsors (individual, corporate body, institution or organization) to file a Clinical Trial Application (CTA) depending upon types of clinical trials.
+Thus, conducting clinical trials in Canada may require sponsors (individual, corporate body, institution, or organization) to file a Clinical Trial Application (CTA) depending upon types of clinical trials.

-Does Your Clinical Trials Need Approvals in Canada?
+Do Your Clinical Trials Need Approvals in Canada?

 |Types Of Clinical Trials||Need CTA?|